skywalker6174/skywalker6174.github.io/_pages/about.md

 My research is dedicated to two fields: (1) data-driven management of supply chain and logistics, encompassing both foundational and emerging business models such as the last-mile problem; and (2) analytics for social good, which targets essential issues like system robustness, social well-being, and sustainability.

-## News
-**I will be joining Peking University HSBC Business School as an assistant professor in August 2025.**

 ## Education

 * Ph.D in Operations Research, National University of Singapore, 2022